DO3SE/DO3SE-UI/notes/pn_gsto_2010-08-06/NOTES.rst

 Parameter inputs (vegetation-specific) are:

-  + d: characteristic size of leaf (is this the same as Lm?)
+  + d: characteristic size of leaf - equivalent to Lm in DO3SE
   + alpha: Efficiency of light energy conversion
   + g_0: Conductance with closed stomata
   + m: "Sensitivity factor of conductance to assimilation" (fudge factor)